portellam/deploy-VFIO/README.md

 ## Contents
 ### About
-Effortlessly deploy changes to enable virtualization, hardware-passthrough (VFIO), and quality-of-life enhancements for a seamless VFIO setup on a Linux desktop machine.
+Collection of scripts to deploy and re-deploy a VFIO setup.
+Includes automation.

 ##### What is [VFIO?](#VFIO)
 ##### [VFIO article (Linux kernel documentation)](https://www.kernel.org/doc/html/latest/driver-api/vfio.html)